Nursing (Mental Health) BSc

 CACHE

-Grade A in Health and Social Care Level 3 Extended Diploma.
+Grade B in Health and Social Care Level 3 Extended Diploma.

 OCR Cambridge Technicals (CTEC)

-Extended Diploma: DDD in Health and Social Care or Applied Science.
+Extended Diploma: DDM in Health and Social Care or Applied Science.

-Diploma: DD in Health and Social Care or Applied Science, plus one A Level at Grade B, or BTEC / CTEC at Distinction.
+Diploma: DD in Health and Social Care or Applied Science, plus one A Level at Grade C or above, or BTEC / CTEC at Merit.

 Foundation courses

-We welcome applications from the University of Leeds Interdisciplinary Science Foundation Programme.
-Candidates from this programme must successfully complete the year with an overall score of at least 60%.
+We welcome applications from the University of Leeds Interdisciplinary Science Foundation Year, Interdisciplinary Studies with Preparation for Higher Education and the BA Social Science Foundation Year programmes.
+Candidates from these programmes must successfully complete the year with an overall score of at least 60%.

 We also welcome applications from the University of Leeds Interdisciplinary Foundation Programme.
 Candidates from this programme must successfully complete the year with an overall score of at least 60%.